kudobuilder/operators/repository/kafka/docs/latest/configuration.md

 ##### Zookeeper Configuration

-KUDO Kafka requires a running ZooKeeper ensemble to perform its own internal accounting and persist cluster topology.
+KUDO Kafka requires a running ZooKeeper cluster to perform its own internal accounting and persist cluster topology.
 And connectivity to the Zookeeper.
-You can install the KUDO Zookeeper or an alternate Zookeeper to use with KUDO Kafka.
+You can install the KUDO Zookeeper or you can use any other Zookeeper cluster you're running inside or outside kubernetes to use with KUDO Kafka.

 ###### Configuring the Zookeeper connection:

-You can configure KUDO Kafka to use Zookeeper using the KUDO Kafka parameter `ZOOKEEPER_URI` Let's see this with an example:
+You can configure KUDO Kafka to use Zookeeper using the parameter `ZOOKEEPER_URI` Let's see this with an example:
 ```
 kubectl kudo install kafka --instance=my-kafka-cluster \
   -p ZOOKEEPER_URI=zk-zookeeper-0.zk-hs:2181,zk-zookeeper-1.zk-hs:2181,zk-zookeeper-2.zk-hs:2181 \
 ```
-In the above example KUDO Kafka cluster will connect to the Zookeeper cluster present in `zk-zookeeper-0.zk-hs:2181,zk-zookeeper-1.zk-hs:2181,zk-zookeeper-2.zk-hs:2181`
+In the above example KUDO Kafka cluster will connect to the Zookeeper cluster available via following DNS names `zk-zookeeper-0.zk-hs:2181,zk-zookeeper-1.zk-hs:2181,zk-zookeeper-2.zk-hs:2181`

 The Kafka cluster topology is persisted in a Zookeeper node.
 Every node in Zookeeper's namespace is identified by a path.

 Two Kafka clusters can share the same Zookeeper but sharing the same path can lead to a corrupt state for both Kafka clusters.
 To avoid this to happen, KUDO Kafka persists its cluster topology in zk node with same name as KUDO Kafka instance.

-Let's for example see what will the zk path in the above example where we just configured `ZOOKEEPER_URI`:
+Let's for example see what will the zk path look like in the above example where we just configured `ZOOKEEPER_URI`:
 ```
 kubectl kudo install kafka --instance=my-kafka-cluster \
   -p ZOOKEEPER_URI=zk-zookeeper-0.zk-hs:2181,zk-zookeeper-1.zk-hs:2181,zk-zookeeper-2.zk-hs:2181 \